-As a result of significant depopulation and no losses over the past eleven years prior to Hurricane Irma, Citizens' current financial position is very strong.
-Citizens has accumulated substantial levels of surplus and is also expecting to execute a risk transfer plan (through traditional reinsurance markets and capital markets) to bolster its claim paying resources in 2018 and to reduce or eliminate any potential assessments.
-Major catastrophic losses, either from an extreme single event or from multiple events that lead to exhaustion of its claims paying resources resulting in a deficit to any of Citizens' accounts and levying of the emergency assessment, may require Citizens to issue postevent bonds in order to meet its cashflow needs.
+As a result of significant depopulation and no losses over the past eleven years prior to Hurricane Irma in 2017 and Hurricane Michael in 2018, Citizens' current financial position is stable.
+Citizens has accumulated surplus and is also expecting to execute a risk transfer plan (through traditional reinsurance markets and capital markets) to bolster its claim paying resources for both the

+Coastal and Personal Lines Accounts in 2020 and to reduce or eliminate any potential assessments.
+Major catastrophic losses, either from an extreme single event or from multiple events that lead to exhaustion of its claims paying resources resulting in a deficit to any of Citizens' accounts may require Citizens to issue post-event bonds in order to meet its cashflow needs.
 Repayment of these post-event bonds would be funded through the collection of the associated emergency assessment.
-For up to a 1-250 year event, Citizens is projected to have no emergency assessment burden and a policyholder surcharge of 15% for the Coastal Account only and a regular assessment of 1.2% for the Coastal Account only.
+For up to a 1-250 year event, Citizens is projected to have no assessment burden in the Coastal Account and an assessment burden of approximately \$1.027 billion for PLA/CLA.